 The risks have also started to pay off.
 You know what they say, high risk equates to high returns.
 Left my job to start my own venture, disrupting the status quo by starting a non-profit community, and doing side-hustles that creates value to society are some of the best decisions I've made.

 One of the risks is also my financials.
 Given the tight cash flow (and frugality), I'm still held up to a position of a do-or-die mode.
 Spending on A would mean a loss for B. I guess that was gambling in real life.
 Money plays its own game but this experience created an awareness that I should further be wise about money.

 4.)
 The year of the rooster

-Okay this is just a random pun.
+Okay, this is just a random pun.
 What does that have to do with my year?
-Well to be honest, I don’t believe in superstitions but this year seems to resonate.
-This year is the year of the rooster and its my year for the Chinese calendar.
-You know what that means?
+Well, to be honest, I don't believe in superstitions but this year seems to resonate.
+This year is the year of the rooster and it's my year for the Chinese calendar.
+Do you know what that means?
 Rooster party!
-I don’t want to call it luck.
+I don't want to call it luck.
 I control my own fate so its the decisions I made yesterday that made me who I am today.

 Everyone has a big goal.
 The question is are your actions enough to address them?
 Chill is your main opponent.
 Don't let that temporary cooldown eat up a lot of your time!
 Learn how to discipline, be productive, and be goal-oriented!